michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 26. But Jeshu said to him, In the law how is it written, how readest thou?

-27. He answered and said to him, Thou shalt love the Lord thy Aloha withOr, from all, &c. all thy heart, and with all thy soul, and with all thy strength, and with all thy mind, and thy neighbour as thyself,
+27. He answered and said to him, Thou shalt love the Lord thy Aloha with

 28. Jeshu said to him, Thou hast said correctly.
 This do, and thou shalt live.